 Another component that can help lower costs and improve battery life is the display.
 While it might be nice to play even lower detail games at 1440p or 4k, higher resolutions demand a lot from whatever GPU you have (whether it’s discrete or onboard the CPU) and that means lower frame rates, potentially lower detail settings to maintain a playable experience, and a greater drain on your battery.
 It also bumps up the cost.

 If you want to find the best cheap gaming laptop, you want to stick to a 1080p screen.
+99% of pro gamers choose 1080p because it offers the most balanced gaming experience, leaving nothing to chance, and maintaining the highest possible framerates.

 Other cost savings you can make when buying an affordable gaming laptop is to stick to smaller quantities of storage (a small SSD and larger HDD are a great way to enjoy the benefits of both) and to restrict yourself to eight, or at most, 16GB of RAM.
 You definitely won’t need more than that unless you’re doing something intensive like video editing as well as gaming, and more will only add to the cost unnecessarily.